 Whilst an ad tech contract may include some provisions related to data processing, a separate DPA is often necessary to address the specific requirements imposed by specific data protection and privacy laws, including an outline of the responsibilities and obligations of both the ad tech provider (the data processor) and the client/advertiser (the data controller).
 These responsibilities will typically include details of the purpose, scope and duration of the data processing; measures to be implemented to ensure the security and confidentiality of personal data and procedures for handling data subject rights requests, such as access, rectification, or erasure of personal data.

 Take down mechanisms in ad tech contracts govern the removal or ‘take down’ of certain content or ads.
-These are needed in situations of legal non-compliance, infringement of intellectual property rights or data privacy issues or breach of contract.
+These are necessary in situations involving legal non-compliance, infringement of intellectual property rights, data privacy issues, or breach of contract.

-The process for take down will include notice requirements, protection of data and of intellectual property rights and details of how the parties will deal with any alleged breach of contract.
+The process for taking down content will include notice requirements, protection of data and intellectual property rights, and details of how the parties will deal with any alleged breach of contract.

 Ad fraud protections

-Ad fraud occurs when ads are not seen by real but by fake users, inflating impressions, clicks and conversion data.
+Ad fraud occurs when ads are viewed by fake users instead of real ones, thereby inflating impressions, clicks, and conversion data.

-By including these, advertisers attempt to mitigate the risks associated with ad fraud, enhance the transparency and effectiveness of their campaigns, and establish a framework for cooperation with the ad tech provider in combating fraudulent activities so that the advertiser only pays for genuine user interactions.
+By including these, advertisers attempt to mitigate the risks associated with ad fraud, enhance the transparency and effectiveness of their campaigns, and establish a framework for cooperation with the ad tech provider to combat fraudulent activities, ensuring that the advertiser only pays for genuine user interactions.
 In the event of breach of these obligations by the ad tech provider, the advertiser may well be able to terminate the contract and seek damages.

 Cyber security – what does it mean?